Pomelo4455/Quickly/README.md

 ## Development

-If you want to see how the project was developed, I wrote a detailed journal of my work on the project, which you can find in in the CodingJournal.txt file.
+If you want to see how the project was developed, I wrote a detailed journal of my work on the project, which you can find in in the codingJournal.md file.